RobMeyer/robmeyer.github.io/content/posts/0006-StylizeChromaConstColors/index.md

 +++

 # The problem
-Hugo uses Chroma to convert markdown code blocks into html at build time.
-Chroma's styling system is customizable, but it isn't flexible enough to support this use-case -- when a code snippet references a hex or rgb() color, I'd like to style it with a background color indicating the color being referenced, and the text color should be either black or white (whichever has better contrast with the background).
+[Colorize](https://marketplace.visualstudio.com/items?itemName=kamikillerto.vscode-colorize) is one of my must-have VS Code extensions.
+Unfortunately, this extension doesn't help with code snippets here, on my website.
+Hugo uses [Chroma](https://github.com/alecthomas/chroma) to convert markdown code blocks into html at build time and there are a ton of [styles to choose from](https://xyproto.github.io/splash/docs/).
+Chroma's styling system is customizable too, but it isn't flexible enough to support this use-case with custom CSS alone.
+Chroma's output can be configured to directly apply styles inline or you can generate (or write your own) stylesheet and the generated html will reference well-known classnames.
+Unfortunately, what I'd need is for the HTML to include a new attribute

-I could probably achieve this by writing a custom lexer for Chroma, which instead of encoding `#ff0000` as `<span class="mh">#ff0000</span>`, it would write the CSS color value to a data-color attribute like `<span data-color="#ff0000" class="mh">#ff0000</span>`, which would allow me to use the new `attr` like:
+I could probably achieve this by writing a custom lexer for Chroma.
+Instead of encoding `#ff0000` as `<span class="mh">#ff0000</span>`, it could write the CSS color value to a data-color attribute like `<span data-color="#ff0000" class="mh">#ff0000</span>`.
+This, plus one of my favorite new CSS features, `attr` allows me to style the background and foreground colors based on the data-color attribute's value:

 ```css
 .mh[data-color] {